-Something for petite sleepers to keep in mind, though, is that mattresses will feel firmer for them than they will for those who weigh more.
+Keep in mind that lighter/petite individuals will experience a much firmer mattress than will heavier folks.
+Because of their weight, mattresses will feel firmer for them than they will for those who weigh more.
 For example, our tiniest team members call the GhostBed a medium-firm rather than a medium.

 GhostBed doesn’t sleep hot, per se, but it doesn’t actually sleep cool either.
 The company says their gel memory foam is supposed to keep the bed cooler, and maybe it does, but it doesn’t keep the bed actually cool to the touch.

 We consider the GhostBed a temperature-neutral mattress.
 It isn’t going to make you overheat during the night, but it also isn’t going to make you feel cold.
 Also, the lighter you are, the more you will sleep on top of the mattress (and latex foam) and, therefore, the cooler you’ll feel.
 If you’re heavier, you’ll sink in more and might sleep a bit warmer.

 Edge support is an essential mattress performance metric for people who share beds.
 We all know the drill, sleeping with someone often means that one partner ends up pushed to the side of the mattress while the other hogs the middle.
 That’s where edge support comes in.

 GhostBed has good edge support, so if that does happen, at least the unlucky sleeper won’t feel as if they’re about to roll off the bed.